abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 that does not prioritize, that drifts aimlessly about.
 It wanders to moods of like and dislike, moods of resentment and attachment, and continues to wander on.
-This reflection on one who sees the danger in saṃsāra applies to everybody, not only monks*.* It can encourage us all to make good use of our faculties, to take the opportunities afforded us through our bodies and our minds.
+This reflection on one who sees the danger in saṃsāra applies to everybody, not only monks.
+It can encourage us all to make good use of our faculties, to take the opportunities afforded us through our bodies and our minds.